aiven/devportal/docs/products/kafka/concepts/schema-registry-authorization.rst

 Endpoints and required ACLs
 ---------------------------

-Karapace schema registry offers a series of endpoints:
+Karapace schema registry offers a series of endpoints to:

-* We should really add the list HERE
+* Get/set the global configurations: ``/config``
+* Get/set schema subjects and associated details: ``/subject``

 In order to access properly the endpoints you need to have the following ACLs: